RTantrumR/HDT-Plugin-Cards/README.md

   <img src="assets/golden.png" width="32%" alt="Golden variant" />
 </p>

 > Windows only — it's a Hearthstone Deck Tracker plugin.
-(Mac players: use the website.)
+(Mac players: use the website for now, the release might be presented later.)

 ## Install